Roborock models comparison: S5, S6, Xiaowa Lite, E2/E3, and Xiaomi Mi Robot

 When the Xiaowa Lite C1 battery is low, it returns to the dock automatically.
 Each of the Xiaowa E2, E3, Xiaomi Mi Robot, Roborock S5, and S6 has "Recharge and Resume" feature, or breakpoint cleaning, which means that if the area is too large for a one-time cleaning, the robot automatically returns to the charging dock, recharges, then returns to the breakpoint to continue cleaning.
 Also, if you manually suspend or move the robot during cleaning, after returning it to its original position, it can continue cleaning without repeating the previously cleaned areas.

 All the units use the exact same cleaning mechanics.
 Side sweeper catches debris and dust along walls and corners; the main self-adjusting brush collects dust that it gets from the side brush and agitates it into the suction path of the vacuum motor.
 The dust and debris are housed inside the dustbin.

-The Xiaowa E2, E3, and Roborock S5 are equipped with a water tank for mopping.
+The Xiaowa E2, E3, Roborock S5, and Roborock S6 are equipped with a water tank for mopping.
 Fill it with water, attach the mopping cloth and insert the mopping pad underneath by sliding it until it clicks.

 Amount of water the container contains is enough for about 50 minutes of cleaning.
 You can fill it with water again and let the vacuum continue cleaning until the battery runs out of energy.

-Even the weakest suction of 1,600 Pa that the Xiaowa Lite has can deep clean thin and medium-pile carpets.
+Even the cheapest robot vacuum Xiaowa Lite that has 1,600 of Pa suction, ensures deep cleaning on carpets.
 Along with carpet boost, the Xiaowa, and S5 do an excellent job at cleaning carpets.